End of waste framework

 Review of the EOW framework

-In 2023 DESI engaged an independent consultant to undertake a review of the EOW framework.
+In 2023 the department engaged an independent consultant to undertake a review of the EOW framework.
 The purpose of the review was to assess the extent to which the framework meets and supports its original intent and objectives.

 The EOW Framework Review Report (PDF, 1.6MB) includes key findings and recommendations for improvements and modifications to the EOW framework which provide for:

-DESI supports 35 of the 37 recommendations in principle.
-The remaining 2 recommendations are either related to matters DESI does not control or there is a lack of evidence of the issues occurring.
+The department supported 35 of the 37 recommendations in principle.
+The remaining 2 recommendations are either related to matters the department does not control or there is a lack of evidence of the issues occurring.

-Read more about the DESI response to the report (PDF, 286KB) recommendations and findings.
+Read more about the Departmental response: Independent review of the EOW framework (PDF, 286KB) recommendations and findings.

-DESI will continue working with our stakeholders to implement the recommendations in the report to enable greater opportunity for increased reuse and recovery and improved circular economy outcomes.
+The department will continue working with interested parties to implement the recommendations in the report to enable greater opportunity for increased reuse and recovery and improved circular economy outcomes.

 Beneficial use approval framework